aixoss/aix-puppet/README.md

   list of VIOS using '**NIM push**' operations, and using '**c_rsh**' operations.
   Everything is performed from the NIM server on which this Puppet AIX Automation module runs.<br>
-  To be able to perform VIOS updates, this NIM push mode need NIM lppsource resources to exist prior from using AIX Automation.
+  To be able to perform VIOS updates, this NIM push mode needs NIM lppsource resources to exist prior from using AIX Automation.
 These NIM lppsource resources have to be manually built before using AIXAutomation Puppet module (if we compare with LPAR updates, in which building NIM lppsource resources is